 C-reactive protein (CRP) is produced by the liver.
 The level of CRP rises when there is inflammation throughout the body.
-It is one of a group of proteins called "acute phase reactants" that go up in response to inflammation.
+It is one of a group of proteins, called acute phase reactants, that go up in response to inflammation.
+The levels of acute phase reactants increase in response to certain inflammatory proteins called cytokines.
+These proteins are produced by white blood cells during inflammation.

 This article discusses the blood test done to measure the amount of CRP in your blood.